Close

 The increasing amount of research information produced each year makes it impossible for users of health research to evaluate and keep up-to-date with the new evidence.
 Consequently, systematic reviews have a vital role in providing reliable syntheses of research for evidence-based decision-making.

 This four-day course will provide participants with a basis in the design, analysis and interpretation of quantitative systematic reviews of health research.
-Participants will be given grounding in all aspects involved in conducting a systematic review and meta-analysis, and will have the opportunity to gain practical experience of the tasks involved.
-By the end of the course participants will be equipped with the necessary skills to conduct their own high quality systematic reviews.
+Participants will be given a grounding in all aspects involved in conducting a systematic review and meta-analysis, and will have the opportunity to gain practical experience of the tasks involved.
+By the end of the course, participants will be equipped with the necessary skills to conduct their own high-quality systematic reviews.

-This course focusses on systematic reviews of quantitative studies, although many concepts taught are applicable to qualitative and mixed methods reviews.
+This course focuses on systematic reviews of quantitative studies, although many concepts taught are applicable to qualitative and mixed methods reviews.

 At the end of the course, participants should be able to: